Manchester Grammar School: Curriculum and attainment

-Partnerships in Africa

-MGS is also twinned with a school in Uganda.
-MGS became linked with the Busoga College Mwiri in 1990 as a consequence of their support for the Busoga Trust.
-The school donated second-hand science equipment, textbooks and, in 1998, equipped the Mwiri computer centre with almost one hundred PCs.
-A succession of MGS pupils have been to Mwiri to teach for a term in their gap year and five members of MGS staff and the School Medical Officer have made a combined total of over 20 visits to Mwiri.
-Some of MGS's pupils first formers (year 7) visited the college in 2003.
-In return Chairmen of Governors, Headmasters and Deputy Heads from Mwiri have visited MGS.
-A programme has been initiated to enable one member of the Mwiri staff each year to visit MGS for three weeks in September.
-This scheme was the brainchild of former Head of Physics, Roger Hand, who retired in 2008.

 Publications

 There are three publications focusing on the school.
 Ulula is an annual full-colour magazine detailing life at MGS during the year.
-It contains a comprehensive review of activities of the societies, results achieved by the sports teams, dramatic and musical performances, as well as a selection of literary and fine art work made by the boys.
-It also serves to announce new appointments, retirements and departures of staff members.

 MGS News is an annual 20-page glossy magazine published in October.
 It illustrates articles on the successes of MGS pupils, along with features on Old Mancunians and school events and activities.
 It is produced in-house by the Public Relations Department for visitors at open events, current and prospective parents and teachers and the wider MGS community.
 The New Mancunian, is the school pupil newspaper which is written and produced by pupils and has won several national awards.
 The name echoes the Old Mancunian which is a monthly pamphlet sent out to ex-pupils.

 Specialist publications are produced by societies, such as the Philsoc and Docsoc (science and medical societies respectively) magazines.